A Guide to Physical Therapy for Shoulder Pain

 Chin tucks help to retrain your postural muscles and take the strain off of your neck and shoulders- where muscles are often compressed and overworked.

-- Start by sitting up tall or standing with good posture, keeping your shoulders back and spine erect.
+- Start this exercise by sitting up tall or standing with good posture, keeping your shoulders back and spine erect.

 - Gently tuck your chin towards your chest, without slouching at the midback, until you feel a stretch in the back of your neck near the base of your skull.